-- Medicaid and PeachCare for Kids® members enrolled in the Children's Medical Services Program - Children receiving services through the Georgia Pediatric Program (GAPP) - Members residing in hospice or long term care facilities - Individuals who are institutionalized - Individuals enrolled in Medicaid who qualify for Medicare and - Individuals who qualify for Supplemental Security Income (SSI)
+- Medicaid and PeachCare for Kids[®] members enrolled in the Children's Medical Services Program - Children receiving services through the Georgia Pediatric Program (GAPP) - Members residing in hospice or long term care facilities - Individuals who are institutionalized - Individuals enrolled in Medicaid who qualify for Medicare - Individuals who qualify for Supplemental Security Income (SSI)

-The GF program works with the Georgia Department of Human Services Division of Family and Children's Services (DFCS) and Maximus, the Georgia Families enrollment broker, to identify mechanisms to assist with early identification of members with significant health care needs.
+The GF program works with DFCS and Maximus, the Georgia Families enrollment broker, to identify mechanisms to assist with early identification of members with significant health care needs.
 Methods in use include standardized screening tools such as the Child and Adolescent Health Measurement Initiative (CAHMI) tool and surveys.